 One would think this was plenty of evidence to show Fowler, ole Bud, was the first to break this ground.
 Interestingly enough, there’s others who insist it was actually Moses Fleetwood Walker in 1884 because he played at the major league level and Fowler played Minor League.
 “Fleet” (October 7, 1856 – May 11, 1924), as he was known, was an American professional baseball catcher and a native of Mount Pleasant, Ohio, and a star athlete at Oberlin College as well as the University of Michigan.
 Walker played for semi-professional and minor league baseball clubs before joining the Toledo Blue Stockings of the American Association (AA) for the 1884 season.

-So that settles it, “Fleet” (shown left) was the first African-American…..wait, I forgot to mention William Edward White!!
+it, “Fleet” (shown above) was the first African-American…..wait, I forgot to mention William Edward White!!
 White (1860–1937), was a 19th-century American baseball player.
 In 2007, researcher Pete Morris discovered that another ball player, former slave William Edward White, actually played a single game for the Providence Grays five years before Walker debuted for the Blue Stockings.
 He played as a substitute in one professional baseball game for the Providence Grays of the National League, on June 21, 1879.*****